auth10/nodeapps/README.md

 nodeapps
 ========

-node apps hosted on azure
+node apps hosted on azure using git-azure